Table of Contents

 ‘The history of De Waag started when the small city of Amsterdam needed to expand in eastern direction.
 It looks like a small castle, but de Waag used to be a city gate.
 In medieval times, it used to be a wooden structure.’

-St Anthony’s Gate is the oldest non-religious building in Amsterdam.
+The Waag was formerly known as the St. Anthony’s Gate.
+It’s the oldest non-religious building in Amsterdam.
 The gate is first referred to in a deed in 1466.
 However, it is quite possible that it is even older.
 The outer canal, the current Geldersekade and Kloveniersburgwal, along which the gate was built, was dug during the 1425 expansion of the city.

 The fitteenth-century St Anthony’s Gate had a defensive function.
 It was a simple gate with walls that were nearly two metres thick and had four towers on the city side were narrow and low; the two broad towers on the canal side had battlements.
 This oldest part of the city gate is called the main gate.

 The tower on the corner of the Zeedijk and the Geldersekade (The Masons Tower) has a stone tablet that memorializes the “laying of the first stone” in 1488.
 Contrary to what was long believed, this most likely concerns the expansion of the main gate through the addition of the so-called front gate.

 In order to do this, the water in the canals was covered over with a brick arch.
 This culvert was known as the Bijleveld sluice.
 Small boats could thus sail through the front gate to the other side of the city canal.
 The front gate consisted of a walled courtyard above the sluice, with two towers on the corners.